mattermost/mattermost-handbook/operations/customer-success/README.md

  7. Select Save.

  _Note: Salesforce Customer Feedback calls are pushed through Zapier into ProductBoard and the Internal Customer Feedback Channel in Mattermost._

+### Customer Reference

+#### Overview
+Customer Reference is a customer story on how Mattermost made a positive impact on a customer's day to day processes.
+Customer Reference can be shared in the following formats.

+- Case Study
+- Guest Blog Post
+- Press Release
+- Video Testimony
+- LinkedIn Post
+- Webinar/Podcast
+- Quote

+#### Logging a Customer Reference in Salesforce

+Mattermost uses Salesforce to log Customer References.
+Below are steps on how to log these references.

+1. Search for account.
+2. Hover over “Customer Reference” under “Related Lists” and select the “New” button.
+3. Enter information into the form.
+- Account: Automatically populated
+- Contact:  Main contact for the reference
+- Reference type:  How will the reference be shared?
+IE: Case Study, LinkedIn post, Customer Logo
+- Reference Category:  What is the theme for this reference?
+IE: DevOps, Integration, Just Chat, ChatOps
+- Cool Use Case:  Quick description of how Mattermost impacted the customer
+- Audience:  Who is this reference for?
+ID: DevOps, ChatOps, Everyone
+- Internal/External:  Can this reference be discussed outside of the walls of Mattermost?
+- Published Reference URL:  Link for published case study, LinkedIn story, blog, etc.
+- Status:  Is the reference in progress, identified, completed?
+- Target Completion Date:  If the reference is not completed, what is the expected date of completion
+- Start Date:  What date is the reference usable
+- End Date:  Populate if the customer will no longer allow us to use their case study, logo, LinkedIn post, etc.  Please add to the notes section on why the customer has an     end date.
+- Owner: Auto populated and assigned to the person who creates the reference.
+It can be changed by using the “Change Owner” button.
+- Approved by Customer Legal: Customer contact has approval from their legal team.
+- Approved by Mattermost Legal:  Owner of the reference has reached out to Mattermost legal to ensure there are no clauses in the MSA that the mattermost cannot use their       logo or publish case studies.
+- Notes: Field to add any additional details.
+4. Select Save.